shuoyang2000/hybrid-local-CBFs/README.md

    pip install -r requirements.txt
    ```

-Note that some supplementary libraries are included locally (note the 'lib' folder).
+Note that some supplementary libraries are included locally (note the `lib` folder).
 These libraries have been bundled with the repository as changes have had to be made to make them compatible.

 # Reproduce the Results
+Run the two ipynb files in `examples` folder.

+# TODO
+Refactor dubins car example